PoutineSyropErable/config_all/readme.md

 git submodule update --init --recursive || echo "Recursive submodule update failed"

 # Step 5:
-# Go check the urls and do the installation of every things in their readme
+# Go check the urls and do the installation of every things in their readme, zsh + nvim + lf i recommend
 ```

 ** You should check the .git of nvim, zsh, and other to set them up **